ConciseHint: Boosting Efficient Reasoning via Continuous Concise Hints during Generation: Experiments

 \textbf{The necessity of dynamically determining the position of hint injection.} We discuss the influence of the selection of the injection position.
-Recall that as the reasoning proceeds, our method dynamically moves the injection position from the head towards the tail, to avoid accuracy degradation in the early reasoning stage and save computing in the later reasoning stage.
+Recall that as the reasoning proceeds, our method dynamically moves the injection position from the head towards the tail, to avoid accuracy degradation and save computing.
 We compare our method to three fixed position selection strategies, i.e., injecting at the tail, in the middle, and at the head.
 The experimental results in~\Cref{table:ablation-position} indicate that the closer the fixed position is to the head, the better the accuracy it achieves.
 Specifically, injecting at the tail induces a significant accuracy degradation, from 55.25 to 43.03.
 Injecting in the middle achieves a comparable accuracy to ours, but causes the rise of token usage.
 Moreover, although injecting at the head slightly improves the accuracy, it increases the computing a lot due to the 100\% token prefilling.
-Therefore, to avoid both accuracy degradation and computing increase, our dynamic position selection is essential.
-Note that, although in \Cref{eq:position} we use the fixed parameters to control the speed of moving the position (1024) and the maximum position (0.8), it is possible to tune them for computing-accuracy balance.
+Therefore, to avoid both accuracy degradation and computing increase, our dynamic position selection is essential. \Cref{appendix-sec: cost analysis} elaborates on the analysis of prefilling costs, and shows the extra costs of our method are negligible.